marmelab/react-admin/Tutorial.md

 There is no visible change in the browser - except now, the app uses a component that you can customize.

 The main component of the users list is a `<List>` component, responsible for grabbing the information from the API, displaying the page title, and handling pagination.
-This list then delegates the display of the actual list of users to its child.
+This component then delegates the display of the actual list of users to its child.
 In this case, that's a `<Datagrid>` component, which renders a table with one row for each record.
 The Datagrid uses its child components (here, a list of `<TextField>` and `<EmailField>`) to determine the columns to render.
 Each Field component maps a different field in the API response, specified by the `source` prop.

 The `ListGuesser` created one column for every field in the response.
-That's a bit too much of a usable grid, so let's remove a couple `<TextField>` from the Datagrid and see the effect:
+That's a bit too much for a usable grid, so let's remove a couple `<TextField>` from the Datagrid and see the effect:

 ```diff
 // in src/users.js